-At the end of HEART and practice chats, the applicant will have demonstrated their Responder skills, which s/he will be moved forward for their HEART Final Exam.
-Each IMAlive Volunteer has a Supervisor who helps them throughout the training, and into live shifts.
+At the end of HEART and practice chats, the applicant will have demonstrated their responder skill and will be moved forward for their HEART Final Exam.
+Each volunteer will be accompanied by our supervisors who help them through training and into live shifts.

-Ongoing communication with the Supervisor via email, Skype or phone is extremely important!
-After successfully passing the HEART Final Exam, an IMAlive Volunteer will attend weekly 4 hour online shifts and receive live instant messages from people reaching out for help.
+Ongoing communication with the Supervisor via email, Skype, or phone is extremely important!
+After successfully passing the HEART Final Exam, an IMAlive Volunteer will attend weekly 2-hour online shifts and respond to live chats from people reaching out for help.
 The initial time commitment is 200 volunteer hours in the first year.
 IMAlive supervisors are available during each shift to offer additional guidance if needed.

 Do I need prior experience to become an IMAlive volunteer?